- Education and Personal Development

 Soccer, ice hockey and floor ball – just to mention few - are very popular sports among Finnish children.
 In Finland most of the children’s sports and other activities are arranged by clubs, not by the schools.
 It is possible to get involved with your child’s sports by volunteering to be an assistant coach, or just by watching the game and networking with the other parents.
 For further information on sports in Finland and a comprehensive list of Finnish sports organizations and clubs, please visit http://www.slu.fi/.

 If your child is interested in music or art, there are several schools to choose from.
 For example Espoo Music Institute and Espoo School of Art have good English web pages.
-There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, Helsinki Music School and Vantaa Music Institute.
+There are plenty of other music and art schools in the region, eg. Helsingin Kuvataidekoulu, Annantalo, International School of Music Finland and Vantaa Music Institute.

 The Scout programme- Partio is very popular among Finnish children.
 In Finland the girl and boy scouts are under one organization.